Enjoy a great train trip and a majestic view of the highest peaks of the Alps, including the famous Matterhorn.

 Spending the night

-The Gornergrat is one of the mountain tops in Switzerland where you can comfortably spend the night.
-The hotel and other hotels on mountain tops can be found here.
+The Gornergrat is one of the mountain tops in Switzerland on which you can comfortably spend the night.
+This hotel, and other hotels on mountain tops, can be found here.

 Allow at least an hour to visit the Gornergrat.
 This does not include the time to get there.
 The whole round trip from Zermatt takes at least 2.5 hours.